mjpernot/merge-repo/README.md

 # Features:
   * Merge a non-local repository into an existing remote Git repository.
   * Allow for the merging of unrelated Git histories.

-# Prerequisites:

-  * List of Linux packages that need to be installed on the server.
-    - git
-    - python-pip

-  * Local class/library dependencies within the program structure.
-    - python-lib
-    - git-lib

 # Installation: